maymeridian/Argus/README.md

 **Automated Asset Management & OCR Sorting System**

 Argus is a specialized desktop application engineered for the automated organization of large-scale memorabilia archives.
-It leverages a local, AI-powered Optical Character Recognition (OCR) pipeline to analyze digital assets, extract metadata (SKUs and item descriptions), and systematically restructure file directories.
+It leverages a local, AI-powered Optical Character Recognition (OCR) pipeline to analyze digital assets, extract text (SKUs and item descriptions), and systematically restructure file directories.

 Built on **Python 3.12**, **CustomTkinter**, and **ONNX Runtime**, Argus utilizes a custom dependency injection architecture to deliver a fully portable GPU-accelerated environment.
 This eliminates the need for system-wide CUDA Toolkit installations, allowing for high-performance inference on any NVIDIA-equipped workstation.